 Finally, entry is made in the pharynx either through the vallecula or the posterior cricoid region, depending on the tumor localization.
 After opening the mucosa to enter the pharynx, the mucosal incision is continued along the periphery of the larynx until the opening is large enough to permit the introduction of a retractor in the pharynx.
 Subsequent removal of the larynx by the division of its mucosal attachments is completed under direct vision.
 If planned, a tracheoesophageal puncture (TEP) is performed at this time.
 The pharyngeal defect is closed, preferably in a transverse fashion.
 A running Connell inverting suture (true or modified) with 3-0 Vicryl is used to close the pharyngeal defect beginning inferiorly with meticulous attention.
 After the closure of the pharynx, suction drains are placed lateral to the pharynx, the platysma is closed with interrupted Vicryl sutures, and the skin is closed with interrupted nylon sutures.

-Early complications after total laryngectomy are bleeding, postoperative edema, and airway compromise, these, especially in the immediate postoperative, should be carefully monitored.
-Administration of corticosteroids is recommended to minimize postoperative edema and airway compromise, hematoma or seroma, that should be prompt surgically evacuated, wound infection related to the perioperative exposure of the wound to bacteria, it could be minimized using a broad-spectrum antibiotic coverage and pharyngocutaneous fistula; total laryngectomy patients are at risk for pharyngeal suture line dehiscence with a resultant pharyngocutaneous fistula.
-The incidence of fistula formation is dependent on tension on the pharyngeal suture line, the configuration of the pharyngeal closure ("T" closure of horizontal closure), previous radiotherapy or chemoradiotherapy, nutritional status of the patient and presence of medical comorbidity (e.g., diabetes).
-Support of the pharyngeal suture line with a pectoralis muscle flap in a useful measure that may reduce the risk and the severity of pharyngocutaneous fistula.
+Early complications after total laryngectomy include bleeding, postoperative edema, and airway compromise.
+These, especially in the immediate postoperative, should be carefully monitored.
+Administration of corticosteroids is recommended to minimize postoperative edema and airway compromise, hematoma or seroma, which should be prompt surgically evacuated, wound infection related to the perioperative exposure of the wound to bacteria, it could be minimized using a broad-spectrum antibiotic coverage and pharyngocutaneous fistula; total laryngectomy patients are at risk for pharyngeal suture line dehiscence with a resultant pharyngocutaneous fistula.
+The incidence of fistula formation is dependent on tension on the pharyngeal suture line, the configuration of the pharyngeal closure ("T" closure of horizontal closure), previous radiotherapy or chemoradiotherapy, nutritional status of the patient, and presence of medical comorbidity (e.g., diabetes).
+Support of the pharyngeal suture line with a pectoralis muscle flap is a useful measure that may reduce the risk and the severity of pharyngocutaneous fistula.
 Late complications include pharyngoesophageal stenosis, stoma stenosis, and hypothyroidism.